Eilis9/pands-problem-sheet/README.md

 print(f"The sum of these is €{euro_amount}.{cent_amount}")
 ```

+    Enter amount1(in cent): 123
+    Enter amount2(in cent): 132
     The sum of these is €2.55

 **Program Notes:**
 - The program will throw an error if anything other than an integer is entered.
 - As this task refers to banks handling currency amounts as integer types to avoid floating point errors, the assumption is made that float types are to be avoided.
 Therefore string manipulation is used to find the euro and cent amounts.
-- Alternatively, the // and % operands may be used to find euro and cent amounts (//100, %100), however, in the case of total cent amounts <10, % will return a cent amount that requires padding.
+- Alternatively, the // and % operands may be used to find euro and cent amounts (//100, %100), however, in the case of total cent amounts that are less than 10c, % will return a cent amount that requires padding.

 **References:**
 1. String formatting https://www.w3schools.com/python/python_string_formatting.asp <a id="ref2.1"></a>